opentensor/developer-docs/docs/dynamic-tao/_weights-dtao.md

    - Validator's stake weight = 1,000/10,000 = 0.10 (10% influence in the subnet zero)

-## Intuitions of dynamic TAO
+## Intuitions of Dynamic TAO

-This section presents a summary of intuitions about dynamic TAO.
-It is intended to help in conceptually grasping the dynamic TAO mechanism.
+This section presents a summary of intuitions about Dynamic TAO.
+It is intended to help in conceptually grasping the Dynamic TAO mechanism.

 ### TAO and alpha